-In Y3, we hope that your child will be given the opportunity to take part in cycling lessons.
+Your child may have already had the opportunity to take part in cycling lessons in Y3 or Y4.
+There will hopefully be more opportunity to do this in Y5.
 They must own their own bike and already be able to ride it.
 These lessons teach children how to ride safely.
-There will be opportunity to do this again in Y4,5 and 6.
+There will be opportunity to do this again in Y5 and 6.
 There are different levels that the children can complete.
+We will send out more information as we have it.